school term dates

 If you need to take your child out of school for any reason please complete the attached form and return to school at least two weeks before the date of the absence or as soon as possible.

-Your request may be refused if your child’s attendance is already too low or if you ask for more than eight days.
+However, your request may be refused if your child’s attendance is already too low or if you ask for more than eight days.

-Taking a holiday during the school term because it would be cheaper, better weather or tagging it onto the beginning or end of a school break is not considered to be “special circumstances” by the Department of Education and as a consequence won't be approved.
+Whilst we understand that taking a holiday during the school term because it would be cheaper, better weather or tagging it onto the beginning or end of a school break, this is not considered to be “special circumstances” by the Department of Education and as a consequence can't be approved.

 Under no circumstances will absences be authorised during Standardised Assessment Tests (SATS) or if a child’s attendance is already below 96%.